DevMountain/simulation-shelfie/README.md

 <img src="https://github.com/DevMountain/simulation-1-async/blob/master/assets/views/edit.png" />

-## Add to Bin
+## Add Bin

 <img src="https://github.com/DevMountain/simulation-1-async/blob/master/assets/views/create.png" />

 # Technical Requirements - Front-end

 ## Homepage

 * User can select Shelf A - D.
 * When a user selects a shelf they should be navigated to a view that displays the bins in that shelf.

-## Shelf - Bin List
+## Nav Bar

+* The nav bar should be its own component rendered on the routes component.
+* It will need to use `withRouter` so it has access to the routing params.
+* The title of the componet should reflect the page it is on.
 * The header at the top should act as a breadcrumb.
-Clicking on the `div` that contains the company's logo should navigate the user back to the homepage.
-* The front-end should call the back-end for the `bins`'s data.
-* All five bins should be listed.
-  * If a bin is empty it should display `+ Add inventory`.
-    * A user should be able to click on this `div` and be navigated to the `Add to Bin` view.
-  * If a bin is not empty empty it should display `Bin #` with `#` being the number of the bin.
-    * A user should be able to click on this `div` and be navigated to the `Bin - Inventory Details` view.

-## Bin - Inventory Details / Edit Bin
-* The header at the top should act as a breadcrumb.
   * The `div` for the company logo should navigate to the homepage.
   * The `div` for the `Shelf` should navigate back to the `Bin List` for that shelf.
     * Example: `Shelf A` should navigate to the `Bin List` for shelf A.
+* If the user selects the company logo it should take them to the `shelf list` page.

+## Shelf List

+* The Front end should call the back-end for the `shelf's` data.
+* The shelfs buttons should each be their own component.
+* The shelf should display the name of the shelf.
+* It should only show as many shels as there are in the database.
+* Bellow the shelf buttons make a `create shelf` button that brings you to the `add shelf` page.

+## Bin List

+* The front-end should call the back-end for the `bins`'s data based on the shelf the user selected.
+* Each bin button shold be its own component.
+* The button should display the name of the item in the bin.
+* Only Show as many bins as are on the shelf.
+* Below all the listed bins there should be a button to add a new bin.
+  * A user should be able to click on this button and be navigated to the `Add to Bin` view.

+## Bin - Inventory Details / Edit Bin

 * The input fields should not be editable on load of the view.
 * A user should be able to click on the `EDIT` button.
   * The input fields should become editable.